UFC 289: Nunes vs. Aldana | Event Profile, Full Results & Legacy

 UFC 289 is remembered as Amanda Nunes's farewell — the night the greatest women's UFC champion of all time retired in the cage as champion at age 35.
 Her in-cage retirement announcement, flanked by her wife and daughter at the center of the Rogers Arena octagon, was one of the most emotionally resonant UFC moments of 2023.

-Nunes's UFC career spanned 2013 to 2023, covering the entire modern women's MMA era from Ronda Rousey's dominance through the Pena upset and back.
-Her 23-5 career record, her six title reigns, and her wins over every major women's bantamweight and featherweight champion of her era are the gold standard for women's combat sports achievement.
+Nunes's UFC career spanned 2013 to 2023.
+Her 23-5 career record, six title reigns, and wins over every major women's bantamweight and featherweight champion of her era are the gold standard for women's combat sports achievement.
 The Pena loss at UFC 269 was the only blemish of her seven-year championship run.

-For Charles Oliveira, the submission of Dariush was the reestablishment of his title-contender status after the UFC 280 loss to Makhachev.
+For Charles Oliveira, the submission of Dariush reestablished his title-contender status.
 He went on to fight Makhachev in a rematch at UFC 302 in June 2024 (submission R5 loss).
-He has remained one of the most prolific finishers in UFC history into the mid-2020s.

 FAQ